 Admission or Entrance Requirements is a set of criteria stipulating education, training or experience needed for eligibility to enter an educational program or occupation.
 These vary by institution, credential type, and program, and may include grades, exam scores, portfolios or auditions, supplementary applications, videos, prior learning and experience, and so forth.
 The Institution is responsible for providing, managing and administering their admission requirements from their own systems.
-ACAT will also use the admission requirements provided within the Learner Pathways Catalog and System

 Advance Credit – The award of credit in recognition of skills, competencies, and knowledge of individuals learned by informal, non-formal experiential or formal means.
+See Informal Learning.

 Alberta-Based Private For-Profit Institution – A post-secondary institution which operates as a business receiving fees from each student they enroll.

 Alberta-Based Private Not-For-Profit Institution – An institution that is controlled or managed by a body most of whose members are not selected by a public authority and that it not established for the purpose of distributing profits to individual directors, employees, owners or shareholders.
 These institutions operate exclusively for social, educational, professional, religious, health, charitable, or any other not-for-profit purpose.

 Alberta-Based Publicly Funded Institution – An institution receiving support from the Alberta Government.

 ACAT refers to the Alberta Council on Admissions and Transfer, reporting to the Minister of Advanced Education and responsible for leadership, advice, and oversight regarding learner pathways and mobility in Alberta’s post-secondary system with a focus on admissions and transfer.